astronomer/airflow-guides/guides/airflow-redshift.md

      Port: <YOUR-REDSHIFT-PORT> (i.e. 5439)
      ```

-    - `aws_default`: This is the default connection that other Airflow AWS components will  use.
-If you use a name other than `aws_default` for this connection, then it will have to be specified in the components that require an AWS connection.
+    - `aws_default`: This is the default connection that other Airflow AWS modules will use.
+For the examples in this guide, you will need this connection for Airflow to talk to S3.
+If you use a name other than `aws_default` for this connection, then it will have to be specified in the modules that require an AWS connection.
 Use the following parameters for your new connection (all other fields can be left blank):

      ```yaml
      Connection ID: aws_default